Intelligence at the Edge of Chaos: Methodology

 \subsection{Pretraining Setup}

-Each model was pretrained on next-token prediction using data generated from a single ECA rule for up to 10,000 epochs.
-Early stopping based on validation loss was utilized to prevent overfitting and conserve computational resources.
+Each model was pretrained on next-token prediction tasks using data generated from a single ECA rule for up to 10,000 epochs.
+In each epoch, a new dataset was generated from a random initial state.
+Not only does this setup effectively provide infinite data, but it also makes the volume of data seen by the model directly proportional to the number of epochs the model has been trained for.
+To prevent overfitting, early stopping based on validation loss was employed.
 The training data were organized into batches of 64 sequences, each comprising 60 time steps and 100 spatial dimensions.

-We employed the Adam optimizer with an initial learning rate \( \eta = 2 \times 10^{-6} \)and a weight decay of 0.01.
+We employed the Adam optimizer with an initial learning rate $\eta = 2 \times 10^{-6}$ and a weight decay of 0.01.
 A learning rate scheduler with a linear warm-up over the first 10\% of the total steps was implemented to stabilize the initial stages of training and improve convergence rates.
 After the warm-up phase, we applied cosine annealing to gradually decay the learning rate over the remaining training steps.
 Gradient accumulation was used to handle larger effective batch sizes within the constraints of GPU memory, allowing us to simulate larger batch sizes by accumulating gradients over multiple mini-batches.
 To prevent exploding gradients, we applied gradient clipping with a maximum norm of 1.0.